Contate-nos

 Home icon Kalmar global / Sustainability / Social / Human rights

-Kalmar’s business impacts people in all parts of the value chain: the company’s employees, suppliers’ employees, and operators of the company’s equipment, who are typically customers’ employees.
+Our business impacts people in all parts of our value chain: the company’s employees, supplier employees as well as operators of the company’s equipment, who are typically customer employees.
 As stated in our Code of Conduct, we are committed to respecting the human rights of everyone in our operations and value chain.

 The Norwegian Transparency Act became effective on 1 July 2022.
 According to this law, companies are required to: